Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Experiments

 As shown in the conduct of Figure~\ref{Influence_of_r}, the column subspace of $\mathbf{T}_{(3)}$ is more than 360.
 If $r\leq 360$, the algorithm will converge to a bad point which only has an $r$-dimensional subspace.
-Therefore, in our experiments, we usually set $r=\min\{n_1n_2,n_3\}$ to make sure that $r$ is greater than the true tensor's subspace dimension.
+Therefore, in our previous experiments, we usually set $r=\min\{n_1n_2,n_3\}$ to make sure that $r$ is greater than the true tensor's subspace dimension.
 This apriori assumption is commonly used in factorization-based algorithms.

-The running time decreases with the decrease of $r$.
+What's more, the running time decreases with the decrease of $r$.
 Although $r=1440$ needs more time to converge than TNN, it obtains a better recovery.
 And a smaller $r$ does speed up the calculation but harms the accuracy.

+The results of Figure~\ref{Pic:SQ_VMTQN_235} intuitively reflect the selection criterion of $r$ in VMTQN, that is, $r$ should be larger than the subspace dimension of the true tensor to get the exact recovery. {According to the constraint $\mathbf{X}\mathbf{Q}\mathbf{Q}^\top = \mathbf{X}$ in Sec.~\ref{Sec:VMTQN}, if the subspace dimension of the true tensor is larger than $r$, then this constraint can never be satisfied.
+And and there must be a distance between the output of Algorithm~\ref{Algorithm_1} and the truth tensor, which corresponding to the black areas in the upper right corner of the first two sub-figures.} From the left two sub-figures we can see that, if the dimension of true tensor is not greater than $r$, the recovery performance is consistent with that in the third sub-figure.
+Combined with the above analyses, $r=\min\{n_1n_2,n_3\}$ can not only save computational efficiency in some cases, but also make the recovery performance of the model in ``the white area'', corresponding to the exact recovery.